 Detailed information on all types of education benefits available to student veterans is located on the Kirtland website.
 To find it, go to the Quick Links button and select the Veterans Resources link.
 The name and contact information for Kirtland’s Certifying Officials is also located there.

-Student ID cards will be issued from the Grayling, M-TEC and Roscommon campuses.
+Student ID cards will be issued from the Grayling and Gaylord campuses.
 You must go there during regular business hours to have one made.
 Students are encouraged to have a new ID card made every academic year.
 Some departments require them of their students.
 ID cards are free.

 Kirtland offers free tutoring.
 To find out how to take advantage of this service visit our Tutoring web page.